Is there a time to wear shoes or not? Discover the science, etiquette, pros and cons to wear shoes indoors and outdoors.

-There’s a place and a time to wear shoes, especially when it comes to keeping your home neat and clean and healthy.
-Here’s the science and health reasons why you might want to refrain from wearing shoes in your home.
+You might be surprised but there’s a time to wear shoes (and not), especially when it comes to your home and garden.
+Here’s the science and health reasons why you might want to (or not) wear shoes indoors or outdoors.

-As for me, I’m an advocate of going barefoot as much as possible and as long as possible, mainly because it’s comfortable.
+Firstly, there’s one camp of thought that advocates for going barefoot as much as possible and as long as possible, mainly because it’s comfortable.

 But that’s not always the case.